Windows11 Theme

 You can read more about the RadGlyph in the RadGlyph Overview article and about the range of the font glyphs in the Font Glyphs Overview article.

-The ThemeHelper class that comes with the R3 2019 release is used in the Windows11 theme.
+The ThemeHelper class is used in the Windows11 theme.
 It exposes a set of attached properties and can be used to directly modify the appearance of a specific basic control without the need to alter its control template.

 This example shows a RadToggleButton